aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to TSV" h2="Export PCL File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export PCL to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents from within their .NET applications.
+It also provides the ability to export PCL files to XLSX.

+Once the PCL file is converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and automate spreadsheets from within their .NET applications.
+It provides a wide range of features such as creating and manipulating worksheets, formatting cells, adding formulas, applying conditional formatting, and more.
+It also provides the ability to convert XLSX to TSV.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Using Aspose.Total for .NET, developers can easily convert PCL files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly exporting PCL to XLSX using Aspose.PDF for .NET and then converting XLSX to TSV using Aspose.Cells for .NET.
+Aspose.Total for .NET provides developers with a comprehensive suite of components that enable them to quickly and easily convert PCL files to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}